Yang122333/zwy_1122333/README.md

 ## Getting Started

-This guide details to you how to get up and running with Nox.
+This guide describes how to get up and running with Nox.

 ### Server side